 ALEXANDRIA/RICHMOND/COLONIAL BEACH, Va., Feb.
 24, 2020 – Continuing its strategic growth in the Mid-Atlantic region, Tryko Partners has acquired three skilled nursing facilities in Virginia.
-The additions represent a geographic expansion for the Brick, N.J.-based private equity investment firm.
+The additions represent a geographic expansion for the Brick, N.J.-based real estate investment firm.

 The facilities, which were part of the Cambridge Healthcare Portfolio, include the 307-bed Woodbine Rehabilitation & Healthcare in Alexandria, the 190-bed Lexington Rehabilitation & Healthcare in Richmond, and the 66-bed Westmoreland Rehabilitation & Healthcare in Colonial Beach.
 Each provides post-hospital care, short-term rehab and long-term residential care.
 Tryko plans to invest a total of close to $9 million for renovations and programming enhancements at the facilities.